ncphillips/blog/content/post/what-s-new-in-jekyll-3-4-0.md

 one, two, or three
 ```

-## Group an array's items using a Liquid expression filter
+## Group an arrays items using a Liquid expression filter

 Jekyll previously allowed you to group your content by a given property using the `group_by` filter.
 As an example let’s group all site members working for each company.